Jentry Chau vs. the Underworld: Critical response

-On the review aggregator website Rotten Tomatoes reported a 100% approval rating with an average rating of 8/10, based on 8 critic reviews.
+On the review aggregator website Rotten Tomatoes reported a 100% approval rating, based on 9 critic reviews.

 Petrana Radulovic of Polygon praised the "bright, bold colors and character designs, compelling character relationships, and...action sequences," and how showrunner Echo Wu emphasized the "wonderfully weird" in the series, whether paranormal or realistic (including teenage romance), and asserts that unlike American Dragon: Jake Long and The Life and Times of Juniper Lee, which she says "primarily prioritized Western mythology," this series emphasizes Chinese mythology instead.
 In another review, she said the show's "Texas setting combined with the Chinese folklore" adds a unique element to the show.
 Amaya Rose of Collider recommended the series to fans of Gravity Falls and The Owl House, calling it a "teen horror series racked with anime aesthetics and eerie paranormal properties," and praising the soundtrack as "energetic" and compared Jentry to Star Butterfly in Star vs. the Forces of Evil.

 Charles Pulliam-Moore of The Verge argued that the series riffs off "signature beats" of Buffy the Vampire Slayer and says that the series wants viewers to realize there is more to telling relatable and "culturally specific stories" than just putting some "characters of color onscreen" and says it would be great to see what the show's crew might want for a second part of the series.
 Laura Babiak of the Observer described the series as "stellar", consistently humorous, creative, and an "audiovisual feast," and praised it for effectively juggling teen drama and mature themes and making Jentry's journey relatable.